-If it can be measured, it can be managed, meaning once you have an idea how you perform now, you can make a plan to improve your performance.
+If it can be measured, it can be managed.
+Once you have a measure of how you perform now, you can make a plan to improve your performance.
 This is the principle behind selecting a measurable workout to assess your fitness at both the start and the finish of the Whole Life Challenge.

 But WHAT workout?
 And how should you choose?